andikleen/pmu-tools/README.md

 * jevents now has a perf stat like tool called jstat (renamed to jestat)
 * jevents can now list and automatically resolve perf style events and aliases
 * simple-pebs is a simple reference Linux PEBS driver
-* ocperf now supports uncore events on some systems (experimential)
+* ocperf now supports uncore events on some systems (experimental)
 * libjevents now supports handling the perf ring buffer and reading performance counters from ring 3 in C programs, in addition to resolving symbolic event names.
 For more details see the [API reference](http://halobates.de/jevents.html) and the [jevents README](https://github.com/andikleen/pmu-tools/tree/master/jevents)
 * Support for Airmont and Broadwell with Iris CPUs
 * toplev updates to Ahmad Yasin's TopDown 3.0 (only Haswell and up for now):